mohammed-albazoon/search-service/README.md

 Bonus Goals:
 Design Notes: In the README, we discuss various alternative approaches considered for building the search engine.

+The approach I used is a lightweight, embedded search engine built on SQLite with Full-Text Search (FTS5).
+In other words, it’s often referred to as an "embedded FTS search" approach.

+Alternative Approaches:

+1. Elasticsearch/OpenSearch: More scalable for large datasets, offers advanced search features and analytics, but requires more infrastructure and maintenance.

+2. PostgreSQL with Full-Text Search: Offers robust search capabilities with built-in indexing, but can be heavier to set up and manage compared to SQLite.

+3. Custom Inverted Index: Building a custom inverted index in memory can give you fine-grained control but can be complex and memory-intensive.

 Data Insights: We explain strategies to optimize performance and reduce latency to 30ms.

 Submission: